 Like our results so far, prior studies on relative pose encodings~\cite{miyato2023gta,kong2024eschernet} for multiview transformers have focused experiments on novel view synthesis.
 To better understand how these conclusions generalize, we evaluate PRoPE in two new tasks: stereo depth estimation using UniMatch~\cite{xu2023unifying} and a spatial cognition task designed around DL3DV~\cite{ling2024dl3dv}.

-\textit{Stereo Depth Estimation.} We set up this task using UniMatch~\cite{xu2023unifying}, a pretrained multi-view transformer that has seen wide adoption in downstream applications~\cite{chen2024mvsplat, chen2025mvsplat360, smith2024flowmap, niu2024mofa}.
+\textit{Stereo Depth Estimation.} We set up this task using UniMatch~\cite{xu2023unifying}, a pretrained multiview transformer that has seen wide adoption in downstream applications~\cite{chen2024mvsplat, chen2025mvsplat360, smith2024flowmap, niu2024mofa}.
 UniMatch was originally trained on three different tasks; we focus on the stereo depth estimation task, which assumes known relative camera poses between input views.
 We incorporate camera information into UniMatch's cross-view attention mechanism using \algname{}, modifying only $\sim$50 lines of the official code.
 All models follow the exact same training protocols as described in the original paper.

 \textit{Spatial Cognition.} Next, we design a spatial cognition task inspired by~\cite{bonnen2025evaluating}.
-In contrast to view synthesis and depth estimation where performance hinges on precise geometric understanding for continuous outputs, our spatial cognition task provides a discriminative output for assessing multiview understanding.
-In this task, the system is given multiple images of the same scene, each paired with camera information.
+In this task, a network is given multiple images of the same scene, each paired with camera information.
 The problem is designed so that it cannot be solved by analyzing the camera information alone, the images alone, or without reasoning about the multiview relationships among all inputs.